feven-redhat/scaleway-ocp/README.md

 ## Scaleway configuration

-After you have create you scaleay account, Go in the console (https://console.scaleway.com/) and on the top left clik on Create Project and write Openshift.
+After you have create you scaleway account, Go in the console (https://console.scaleway.com/) and on the top left clik on Create Project and write Openshift.
 Then click on create.

 ![create organization](./images/01_create-project.png)